UNI Financial Cooperation (UNI) adopted a Code of Conduct (the Code) for the provision of products and services to seniors.

 - An information bank has been made available to staff to help them serve customers aged 60 years and over.

 - Mandatory training is offered annualy to raise awareness of seniors’ needs among staff who work with them.

-The uni.ca website has a number of blogs on a range of topics.
+UNI offers a number of blogs on a range of topics.
 Although they are written for all UNI members and clients, they’re a gold mine for seniors.
 Here are a few titles: